Entanglement detection with classical deep neural networks

-The results are presented in Figure \ref{fig:epsilon} for both pure and mixed states (see Appendix for details about the generation of states).
+The results are presented in Figure \ref{fig:epsilon2} for both pure and mixed states (see Appendix for details about the generation of states).
 Interestingly, for mixed states and a small network with only two hidden layers, the classification performance is not robust under the presence of small noise, as it classifies up to $15\%$ of states as entangled for small $\epsilon$ values.
 However, if we increase the network depth to four hidden layers, the learning becomes more robust, and it classifies almost all states as separable if $\epsilon<0.1$.
 For higher values of $\epsilon$, both networks behave similarly.
 For pure states the behaviour of both networks is similar but there are qualitatively differences, being the deeper network more efficient.
 This result suggests that, although the success probability of deep and non-deep networks is similar, deep networks are able to capture more entanglement features during the learning process.
 Hence, depending on the purpose of the network it would be more interesting to design it with a specific topology.